What is Mindfulness?

 Mindfulness isn’t just about refraining from judging others, but yourself as well!
 Learn to acknowledge your thoughts and feelings without deciding if they’re “good” or “bad”.

 An important part of mindfulness is being aware of what we have, and then showing gratitude for those things.
 I think many of us spend too much our lives always thinking about what comes next.
 I know I’m guilty of this as well!
-I regularly have to remind myself of this when it comes to mine and Dave’s living situation and careers.
-As I’ve mentioned before, we have every intention of buying a house this spring.
-It’s something that’s been on our minds for a long time.
-And so often I’ve found myself wanting to fast-forward to the time when we do have our own home.
-It’s the same way with careers.
-Dave and I both enjoy our jobs, but neither of us is in our ideal career.
-When I’m able to just pause and be grateful for what we have right now, I get so frustrated with myself for wanting to fast-forward through any part of our life together, because I know that our relationship is an absolute blessing and the best thing about my life.
+When I’m able to just pause and be grateful for what I have right now, I get so frustrated with myself for wanting to fast-forward through any part of my life.

 What do you do to practice mindfulness?